How to live stream to a YouTube Live Event

 - No need to configure anything else!
 Your Live Event is ready.

-See viewer commentsWhat does show comments do?During your live stream, click the left mouse button of your mouse connected to Webcaster X2 to show or hide the Webcaster X2 overlay (including comments, if you have your device configured to show them).Configure stream resolutionWhat is stream resolution?Note: You cannot change the resolution during your live broadcast.
-If you change it while streaming, the change only takes effect when you stop the current stream and start another.
+See viewer commentsWhat does show comments do?During your live stream, click the left mouse button of your mouse connected to Webcaster X2 to show or hide the Webcaster X2 overlay (including comments, if you have your device configured to show them).Configure stream resolutionWhat is stream resolution?Note: If you change the video resolution while streaming, the change only takes effect after the stream ends.

 - Click the Preferences icon at the lower right corner of the screen; the preferences screen opens.